FTIG first responders recognized for saving woman's life

-Firefighters and EMTs Benjamin Condran and Jesse Berdanier, and Assistant Chief Travis Duncan, with the Fort Indiantown Gap Fire and Emergency Services and a Pennsylvania State Police Trooper, Brody Myers, were given the Emergency Health Services Federation Clinical Save Award at Fort Indiantown Gap, Pennsylvania, Dec.
+Three Fort Indiantown Gap firefighters and a Pennsylvania State Police Trooper were awarded the Emergency Health Services Federation Clinical Save Award here, Dec.
 30, 2025.

+Assistant Chief Travis Duncan, Firefighter/EMT Jesse Berdanier, Firefighter/EMT Benjamin Condran, and Trooper Brody Myers were recognized through this award for successfully resuscitating a patient after a motor vehicle accident.

-The EHSF Clinical Save Award is awarded to South Centeral Pennsylvania first responders who display an exceptional service and dedication to their profession.
-(U.S. Army National Guard video by Sgt.
-Kayden Bedwell)
+The EHSF Clinical Save Award is awarded to South Central Pennsylvania first responders who display an exceptional service and dedication to their profession.

+On Dec.
+5, 2025, Fort Indiantown Gap first responders responded to an accident that occurred on northbound I-81 near the installation.
+Upon arrival to the scene, they were made aware of an unresponsive patient that displayed terminal breathing and no pulse detected.

+“I saw the car in the median, so I stopped and put my lights on," Myers said.
+"She still had the vehicle in drive.
+Doors were locked and everything.
+So, the bystanders busted out the window with a fire extinguisher and then we made contact with her.
+That’s when we realized she had no pulse and was not breathing.
+So, I pulled her out of the front seat and got her on the ground.
+That’s when the bystander started chest compressions while I advised my dispatch what was going on, then I took over chest compressions until fire and EMS came.”

 |Date Taken: